‘Little Voices From Fukushima’ bridges time and space

 Over the course of a filmography which has included prolonged engagements with Swedish electrical utilities, the Hanford nuclear site in America, and the effects of depleted uranium munitions on Iraqi civilians, Kamanaka has repeatedly asked her audiences to consider whether our bodies–which subtly and irreversibly mediate our experience of radiation–deserve to be imprinted with the invisible effects of a particular nation’s “energy policy.”

 In an interview with Anastasia Smith, Kamanaka discusses the texture and significance of using film to send political ideas across languages and borders.
-See the full version of the interview soon, as the KJ 81 web special.

 The Japanese government has approved the restart of two nuclear power plants near Sendai.
 Is this a particularly important moment for your work and your message?